"The voice we all need to hear." -Lodro Rinzler, author, The Buddha Walks Into a Bar

 Ralph began practicing meditation in 1996 and has taught meditation since 2008.
 He was a student of Amma's for 16 years and has studied Buddhism since 2005.
-He is currently a student within both the Shambhala and Dharma Ocean lineages of Tibetan Buddhism.
-Ralph's teaching style has been called, "Raw, relatable, and real," (Lila Donnollo, Horizontal with Lila podcast).
+He is currently a student within the Dharma Ocean lineage of Tibetan Buddhism.

 Ralph is a survivor of trauma, depression, and addiction.
 His work is inspired by the tremendous healing he's been fortunate enough to experience.
 You can listen to (or read) his story on the Embodied Philosophy podcast episode, "Inside One Teacher’s Journey From Darkness to Light,"here.